Updated on August 21st, 2023

 As the academic year begins, a new batch of high school seniors typically set their sights on college.
-They start reviewing options, identifying costs, and preparing their applications for admission (if they haven’t done so already).
+They start reviewing options, identifying college costs, and preparing their applications for admission (if they haven’t done so already).

 But what is room and board exactly, and how much will it cost?